kua23/AdventOfCyber_THM/README.md

 In this challenge, we need to restore a file `AC2023.BAK` from the Disk Operating System.
 The file is located in C:\TOOLS\BACKUP directory of the DOS.
 In order to access it, we can use the following commands:
 ![image](https://github.com/kua23/AdventOfCyber_THM/assets/61975172/3580d966-fa27-4b3a-8e2a-665e14e55ba5)
-First, we use the `dir` command in order to see the directory and the files in the DOS.
+Here, we can also answer the question to how large the AC2023 file is which is `12,704` bytes First, we use the `dir` command in order to see the directory and the files in the DOS.
 We can then navigate to the BACKUP directory using,

 ![image](https://github.com/kua23/AdventOfCyber_THM/assets/61975172/ccf37119-8dee-4fa5-bae5-ce7140317853)